BlogResearch

 But per-query citation rate peaks at 500 to 2,000 words.
 The gap is rate vs volume.

-The study also identified what it called the "ultimate guide paradox."
-Long-form comprehensive pages with the highest word counts, the most headings, and the highest domain authority in the dataset were among the least reliable performers in terms of citation rate.
-They are retrieved often.
-They are cited at a lower rate once retrieved.
+The study also identifies what it calls the "ultimate guide paradox": long-form comprehensive pages with the highest word counts, the most headings, and the highest domain authority in the dataset were among the least reliable performers by citation rate.

 MetricFavors shorter content (500-2,000 words)Favors longer content (10,000+ words)